 - Integration of theory, methods, and computation

-- Separate study pathways in computational finance and risk management as critical focal points in today’s markets
+- Separate study options in computing and risk management as critical focal points in today’s markets

-The MS-CF&RM is a Professional MS degree program offered by the Department of Applied Mathematics (AMATH) within the College of Arts and Sciences.
+The MS-CF&RM is a MS degree program offered by the Department of Applied Mathematics (AMATH) within the College of Arts and Sciences.
 It is offered with 3 options: a 42 credit General program option, a 54 credit Risk Management option with extended internship, and a 54 credit Computing option with extended internship.
-As with other MS and PhD degrees at the University of Washington, the MS-CF&RM degree is awarded by the the Graduate School.
-Registration and operations for the MS-CF&RM program are handled by the University of Washington Professional and Continuing Education (PCE) organization.
+As with other MS and PhD degrees at the University of Washington, the MS-CF&RM degree is awarded by the University of Washington Graduate School.